gatsbyjs/gatsby/docs/docs/schema-gql-type.md

 If however, the value is an object or array, we recurse, using [inferObjectStructureFromNodes](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/infer-graphql-type.js#L317) to create the GraphQL fields.

-in addition, if a value is a string that actually points to a file, then we hand off field inference to [types/file-type.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/types/type-file.js) which creates a new type that resolves File-like strings to File types.
-The same goes for Strings that look like dates.
-These are handled by [types/date-type.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/types/type-date.js) which creates a `GraphQLDate` custom type.
+In addition, Gatsby creates custom GraphQL types for `File` ([types/type-file.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/types/type-file.js)) and `Date` ([types/type-date.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/schema/types/type-file.js)).
+If the value of our field is a string that looks like a filename or a date (handled by [should-infer](TODO) functions), then we return the appropariate custom type.

 ### Child/Parent fields